xmos/lib_src/doc/asynchronous_fifo/asynchronous_fifo.rst

 =================

 An Asynchronous FIFO is a non-blocking data structure in which elements gets pushed in on one side and pulled out on the other side.
-The key to this component is
+It is primarily designed to be used with the ASRC to help build practical systems.
+The keys to this component are:

 #. the non-blocking nature of the interfaces on both sides.